 “I spent some time researching the most reputable video game addiction scale, which includes a set of criteria based on nine questions.
 I also took into consideration this study, which suggested an update to the ‘tolerance’ criteria, and added its recommendations.”

 Here’s the final set of questions that Cam would use for the typeform:

 Having established the questions, the next step was to plug them into a typeform.
-In order to assess the person based on their response to the typeform, Cam made use of Calculator and Logic Jumps to create a quiz.
-He would then show a different Thank You Screen based on their score.
+In order to assess the person based on their response to the typeform, Cam made use of calculations and Logic to create a quiz.
+He would then show a different ending based on their score.

 “If someone meets five or more criteria they need to know their situation is more severe than if someone meets four or less,” said Cam.
 “Having the ability to redirect these separate groups to different information was valuable.”

 Here’s how it’s done:

 1. The nine questions are all stored within a Question Group.
 Choose Question Group from the Create panel to get started.

 2. Each question in the Question Group is a Yes/No question.
 To add them, click on your Question Group, select the + sign, and chose Yes/No.

 3. Enter the question text for your first Yes/No block.
 Cam made each question required to ensure that the addiction test works properly.
 He also added a description to the first question for clarification.